 Galangal has a citrus like aroma, working extremely well with its relative, ginger.
 Unlike ginger (top left, in the picture above) though, galangal isn’t spicy, it’s in fact, a little sweet.
-It is an essential ingredient in so many South East Asian cuisines, from Thai to Malaysian to Vietnamese.
-Click on the links for recipes from these countries.

 “What is galangal in Malay?”, I often get asked. the answer is lengkuas.
 Halia is ginger.